There’s no denying that retirement villages offer an unrivalled level of luxury for your golden years.

-Naturally, you will be keen to get on with your new life, especially once you see the lifestyle on offer at possibly some Britain’s best retirement villages.
+Naturally, you will be keen to get on with your new life, especially once you see the lifestyle on offer at some of Britain’s best retirement villages.
 However, it is important to take your time and choose carefully.
 Make sure you visit all of the retirement villages on your shortlist, even if you feel like you’ve found the perfect place on your first or second visit.

 There may be somewhere that is even better.

-Whatever reassurances the village may offer, it is still important to do the same due diligence as you would for any other home purchase, including getting your solicitor to do local searches.
-If you don’t, then you could find that the view that you have fallen in love with is earmarked for a new housing estate, radically changing your new home and reducing its value.
+Whatever reassurances the village may offer, it is still important to do the same due diligence as you would for any other home purchase, including getting your solicitor to do local searches etc. If you don’t, then you could find that the view that you have fallen in love with is earmarked for a new housing estate, radically changing your new home and reducing its value.